 - Any service immersion experiences that take place preceding a student’s senior year

 - Working with a recognized 501(c)3 nonprofit to create a standalone project beneficial to the organization.
 This can be as simple as a consistent volunteer commitment over 25 hours to said organization or as much as coordinating a fundraiser or in-school educational initiative on the issue or topic addressed.

 - Students are not limited to nonprofits as students can create and implement their own program for a marginalized population as long as a need exists and they have a well-thought-out plan to address that need

 As stated above, the Capstone Service Project should include direct contact with the population to be served.
 If a student desires to work on a project that might not include much direct contact (such as a fundraising project) but still meets a legitimate need of a nonprofit organization that project should be discussed with the Director of Service and Justice.
-A post-Project interview or written reflection with Campus Ministry is part of the Capstone Project.
+A post-project interview or written reflection with Mission & Ministry is part of the Capstone Project.

 Types of projects that could fulfill the Capstone: serving the poor, the homeless, refugees, working with individuals with disabilities, raising awareness about climate change or climate justice.

-To access the Capstone Project Proposal Form please click the below link:
+To access the Capstone Project Proposal Form please click this link: Capstone Service Project Proposal Form

 If you are struggling to figure out a potential Capstone Service Project please check out the list of options below.
 The options below are approved projects but you still must speak to the adult or teacher who moderates that project, get their permission to use it for your Capstone, and submit a proposal form.
 You can also consult the list of local nonprofits under ‘Local Service Opportunities’ on the Christian Service page.